rajeshkamineni/visit-list/README.md

 Visit List iOS Application:

-To know about the what the app does, go to the app store link given below
+To know about what the app does, go to the app store link given below

 https://appsto.re/i66k275